 Is hair loss after pregnancy normal?

 Absolutely!
 According to the American Pregnancy Association, postpartum hair loss affects between 40 - 50% of women.
-Hair shedding, also known as telogen effluvium, typically occurs three to four months after a stressful event (in this case, birth), which means most moms start seeing significant hair loss around the three-month mark.
+Hair shedding, also known as telogen effluvium, typically occurs 3 - 4 months after a stressful event (in this case, birth), which means most moms start seeing significant hair loss around the 3 month mark.

 What causes postpartum hair loss?